[ HASSELBLAD CAMERAS: 500C, 500CM, 501CM, 503CX, SWC, FLEXBODY & 907X ]

 [ HASSELBLAD CAMERA BODIES: 501CM, FLEXBODY, 50CCX ]

 HASSELBLAD V BODIES

 The 501cm, Flexbody, and 503cx camera bodies are pictured above.
 They are empty of lenses and film magazines or digital backs.
-The 501cm pictured on the left has a Waist Level Finder attached, but the other two bodies do not.
+The 501cm on the left has a Waist Level Finder attached, but the other two bodies do not.
 This is where you start when you want to build a Hasselblad with specific components.
-The 501cm I shoot with film magazines, the 503cx with a digital back, and when shooting the Flexbody, I shoot with either.
+I shoot the 501cm with film magazines and the 503cx with a digital back, and when shooting the Flexbody, I shoot with either.